-The Committee reviews the CEO's evaluation of the performance of our senior officers.
+The Committee reviews the CEO's recommended compensation levels for our senior officers.
 The Committee may approve the CEO's compensation recommendations for this group of officers or exercise its discretion in modifying any of the recommended compensation and award levels in its review and approval process.
 The Committee is required to approve all decisions regarding equity awards to our officers.